PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 ### How long does it take to deploy Mixpanel?

-Integrating Mixpanel is simple enough – you can embed its snippet within `<head>` or install via NPM – but the lack of autocapture means you need to invest time and resources to instrument events manually before you can start creating insights.
+Integrating Mixpanel is simple enough – you can embed its snippet within `<head>` or install via package manager – but the lack of autocapture means you need to invest time and resources to instrument events manually before you can start creating insights.

 ### Does PostHog use cookies?